 • Pregnancy –

-Several neurological problems, such as strokes and seizures have been linked as the cause of the sweet taste in mouth, when the sensory system gets disrupted.
+Several neurological problems, such as strokes and seizures, have been linked to the disruption of the sensory system, which causes the sweet taste in the mouth.

 Sweet Taste mouth